jonasjacek/robots.txt/README.md

 ### .htaccess files

-The files in the `htaccess` directory contain several different pieces of information (e.g. User-agents, referers, etc.) useful to block unwanted bots in `.htaccess` files.
+The files in the `/htaccess/` directory contain several different pieces of information (e.g. User-agents, referers, etc.) useful to block unwanted bots in `.htaccess` files.
 Work in progress...

 ***